Jimmy Pop: Early life and education

-He graduated from Perkiomen Valley High School in 1990 and commenced studies in mass communication and history at Temple University in Philadelphia, Pennsylvania, where he met future Bloodhound Gang bassist "Evil" Jared Hasselhoff.
+He graduated from Perkiomen Valley High School in 1990 and commenced studies in mass communication and history at Temple University in Philadelphia, Pennsylvania, where he met future Bloodhound Gang bassist Jared Hennegan.

-Music career
+Career

 Bang Chamber 8

-Pop (then still going by his given name) played in a Depeche Mode cover band called Bang Chamber 8 with Mike Bowe (later known as Daddy Long Legs).
-Pop played guitar, while Bowe played bass and sang.
+Franks played in a Depeche Mode cover band called Bang Chamber 8 with Mike Bowe (later known as Daddy Long Legs).
+The lineup was Franks and Bowe on synths, Kevin Hennessey on lead vocals and Justin Ianelli on guitar and additional synths.
 In 1990, Bang Chamber 8 released a cassette of four original songs: "Wouldn't It Be Nice", "Birthday Boy", "Ice Cubes" and "War Chimes".
 These songs had nothing in common, lyrically or musically, with the Bloodhound Gang.
-"War Chimes" was written about Operation Desert Storm and featured a guitar solo from Pop at the end, who also provided the lead vocals.
-The synth line from "Birthday Boy" would be reused on a Bloodhound Gang track, "I'm the Least You Could Do", in 2005.

 Bang Chamber 8 split in 1991.
-In 1992, Pop and Daddy started a hip hop group called the Bloodhound Gang which later became more of an alternative rock band.
-Daddy Long Legs left the Bloodhound Gang to start Wolfpac in 1997.
+In 1992, Franks and Bowe started a hip hop group called the Bloodhound Gang which later became more of an alternative rock band, also adopting their respective stage names.
+Daddy Long Legs left the Bloodhound Gang in 1995.

 Bloodhound Gang

 Side projects

 Pop collaborated with Bam Margera, Brandon DiCamillo, and Jess Margera as The DiCamillo Sisters to record a Christmas single titled "But Why's It So Cold?" along with an accompanying video.
 Pop collaborated with dance artist Tomcraft for a song called "Broadsword Calling Danny Boy" in 2006.
 The song is featured on Tomcraft's official MySpace.
 In 2007, Pop collaborated with German group Scooter for a song titled "The Shit That Killed Elvis", which was featured on their album The Ultimate Aural Orgasm.
 Bam Margera can also be heard in the song's intro.
 The song reached number 2 in the German Hip Hop chart and remained there for two weeks.
 In 2010, Pop collaborated with German group Die Atzen for an English version of the song "Disco Pogo" which was featured on the Jersey Shore soundtrack.
-In 2022, he collaborated with Russian Hardbass group Russian Village Boys on their song “Daddy WTF?”, with its music video being released on February 22.
+In 2022, he collaborated with Russian Hardbass group Russian Village Boys on their song "Daddy WTF?", with its music video being released on February 22.